Increasing Mama's Milk

 I wasn't able to breastfeed my oldest son, and there are times when we can't nurse and we have to accept it.
 I wish I would have known more about health back then so I at least could have made my own formula.
 Here is a recipe for homemade formula from the Weston Price Foundation if you cannot breastfeed.

-This post was about using essential oils, but there are also herbs that traditionally have been used to increase the breast milk.
+This post was about using essential oils, but there are also herbs that historically have been used to increase the breast milk.
 Alfalfa, blessed thistle, and marshmallow are some of them.
 What kind of remedies have you used to increase your milk supply?

 Source: